 As women, we’ve been taught to be tame, proper, and behaved.
 To emulate the women before us who’ve lived by certain rules and to mimic the societal standards that have been placed upon us by our fellow peers.
 To be prim and proper, passive and accommodating.
 And to accept what has been handed to us – whether through work, romantic relationships or even friendships.
-But there are a collection of women who have been with grace and passion shifted this standard and recreating their own.
+But there is a collection of women who have been with grace and passion shifting this standard and recreating their own.
 They’re defining what it means to be wild and free, not for the sake of rebellion by definition, but for the necessity to lay the path for their fellow sisters.

 To empower them to find their way, amplify their voice and become leaders to a society of humans who are searching for more.